209-08: Cost Transfers/Redistribution

 - Other documents-if specific e-mails or word documents provide a better understanding of the entry, you should attach those documents to the entry.
 Previous journal entries that were done incorrectly can provide support on a corrected journal entry.

 - E-mail from PI approving or confirming change

 - Detail report signed by PI, that includes correction

-All journal voucher entries and complete supporting documentation should be kept by the department for verification during the course of an audit or other review.
+All journal voucher entries and complete supporting documentation should be filed in Nolij by the Business Center for verification during the course of an audit or other review.